 The quickest and cheapest sources of prepared food, however, are les bédoumeuses.
 These are the women selling doughnuts, small brochettes of meat and filled baguettes on the street.
 Amazingly, fresh baguettes are sold every morning in just about every market in the country, no matter how remote.
 French baguettes are one of the Gabonese staples, alongside smoked or salted fish, manioc, plantain and rice.

 Typical sauces are prepared with arachides (peanuts), nyembwe (the pulp of palm nuts) or odika (an oil-producing seed also known as chocolat).
-‘Chocolate’ consists in fact of crushed, fermented odika seeds.
-This paste of crushed seeds is stuffed into plastic bottles used as molds, and dried until the ‘chocolate’ is solid.
-This can be used immediately or stored for future use.
-If this exceeds your culinary skills, you can also buy ready-made ‘chocolate’ in the big supermarkets in Libreville.
+Chocolat in fact consists of crushed, fermented odika seeds.
+This paste of crushed seeds is stuffed into plastic bottles used as moulds, and dried until the chocolat is solid.
+Readymade chocolat can be found in the big supermarkets in Libreville.

 In rural areas, the ubiquitous palm wine is the usual tipple.
-It’s cheap and easy to produce by extracting the sap from a wine palm and leaving it to ferment over the course of a day.
+It’s extremely cheap and easy to produce by extracting the sap from a wine palm and leaving it to ferment over the course of a day.
 The wine produced is sweet in the morning, but starts to pack a punch by nightfall.

 Gabon's growing network of upmarket safari camps means exploring the wilderness can be done in comfort and style © Stuart Jarvis